 The scope of work and key tasks

-- Promoting and raising public awareness on the following topics: disaster risk reduction, a school without violence, safe road crossings, and air pollution.
+- Promoting and raising public awareness on the following topics: disaster risk reduction, schools with no violence, safe road crossing, air pollution

-- Disaster Risk Reduction: Support for various disaster preparedness training activities and simulation exercises in schools.
+- Disaster Risk Reduction: Supporting disaster preparedness training activities and conducting simulation exercises in schools within Safe School Project

-- Other activities for volunteer mobilization and promoting child rights and wellbeing.
+- Participation in public events and promoting child rights and their wellbeing

 How to apply?

 To become a UNICEF volunteer, the applicant has to meet the following criteria:

 A candidate is supposed to be between 16 – 40 years old

 The applicant must have secondary education or bachelor’s degree;